IBM/istio101/workshop/README.md

-# Advanced Istio course (name TBD)
+# TBD Title: Istio course
 [Istio](https://www.ibm.com/cloud/info/istio) is an open platform to connect, secure, and manage a network of microservices, also known as a service mesh, on cloud platforms such as Kubernetes in IBM Cloud Container Service.
 With Istio, manage network traffic, load balance across microservices, enforce access policies, verify service identity on the service mesh, and more.

 In this course, you can see how to install Istio alongside microservices for a simple mock app called Guestbook.
-The microservices include a product web page, details, reviews, and ratings.
 When you deploy Guestbook's microservices into an IBM Cloud Container Service cluster where Istio is installed, you inject the Istio Envoy sidecar proxies in the pods of each microservice.

 **Note**: Some configurations and features of the Istio platform are still under development and are subject to change based on user feedback.
 Allow a few months for stablilization before you use Istio in production.